We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 A mid-range option should satisfy most bike travelers.
 Mid-range builds have the best money to value ratio, are very reliable and durable, and add just a little bit of weight.

-Getting a used bike is also a good option if you know what you’re doing.
+Considering used long-distance bikes is also a good option if you know what you’re doing.
 You don’t want to get a beat-up dead horse that will only cause you trouble on the road.

 Typically, touring tires should be at least 32 mm wide.
 However, 35mm, 38mm, or 40mm are the most common choices.
 If you’re sticking to paved roads, go for slick tires, or choose treaded tires if you’re planning to go off-road.